 15 or 16.
-Radio.
+RADIO.
 Instruction is given in the principal phases of radio speaking and production.
 Included are training in speaking over a microphone, announcing, acting in radio plays, adapting plays for radio production, continuity writing, story telling, and program building.
 Sound effects are also studied.
 Each week a program is presented over a campus-wide broadcasting system.

 Prerequisite: Speech 11, 12 or its equivalent.
+Three hours a week.
+Credit, two semester hours.
 First semester.
 Repeated second semester.

 17, 18.
-Voice and Diction.
+VOICE AND DICTION.
 This is a practise course to develop poise while speaking.
-Attention is given to the development of rhythmic speech patterns, correct articulation, improvement of quality and flexibility of voice, and the overcoming of speech difficulties and self-consciousness.
+Attention is given to the development of rhythmic speech patterns, correct articulation, improvement of quality and flexibility of voice, and the overcoming of speech difficulties and selfconsciousness.
 It is open to all students interested in the proper use of the speech mechanism and general proficiency in the use of spoken language.